nuagetsu/VecRepV3/README.md

 When a new image is obtained, it's image product will be computed with each of the images in the sample to obtain an image product vector.

-Note that the **vector embedding** of the new image will be m by 1 matrix
+Note that the **vector embedding** of the new image will be d by 1 matrix

-Note that the result of the matrix multiplication between the transposed vector embedding of the new image and matrix $A^n_m$ should be equal to the image product vector in an ideal case
+Note that the result of the matrix multiplication between the transposed vector embedding of the new image and matrix A<sub>d,n</sub><sup>t</sup> should be equal to the image product vector in an ideal case

 ## Minimising error